Introduction to Events

 Events can be used for applications like monitoring the state of a system or a business.
 For example, you can listen to an event to observe the temperature of a deep freezer and display an alert message if the temperature falls below the minimum value.

-Take a look at the pie chart shown below:
+Take a look at the column chart shown below:

 This happens because the